 Is It Normal to Have a B-Shaped Belly While Pregnant?

 Yes!
-A B-shaped belly is completely normal during your pregnancy.
+A B-shaped belly is entirely normal during your pregnancy.
 It is pretty common, so there is nothing to worry about.
 It is just a slight variation from the traditional D-shaped bellies.
 Pregnancy bumps come in all sizes, shapes, and colours, and all bumps must be celebrated.

 Can a B-Shaped Belly Change to D-Shaped Belly During Pregnancy?

 B-shaped bellies are like the capital ‘B’ since there would be two curves.
-Pregnant women that are plus size are more likely to have a B-belly during pregnancy.
-When the B-shaped belly become D-shaped, some women joke that they are ready to deliver.
+Pregnant women plus size are more likely to have a B-belly during pregnancy.
+When the B-shaped belly becomes D-shaped, some women joke that they are ready to deliver.
 As the baby grows, it will fill the indentation that forms the letter ‘B’.
 But there are chances of the woman maintaining her B-shaped belly until she gives birth.
 Therefore, some women will never get to experience the complete D-belly.